-Single cell methylation sequencing (scMethy-seq) is a stable system for identifying cell types and factors that affect cell functions.
+Single cell methylation sequencing (scMethyl-Seq) is a stable system for identifying cell types and factors that affect cell functions.
 It plays a vital role in maintaining normal cell function, transmitting genomic imprinting, embryonic development, and tumorigenesis.
-Equipped with advanced technologies, we are committed to providing high-quality scMethy-Seq services to map single-base resolution DNA methylation profiles.
-In general, our quantitative scMethy-Seq assays can be broadly used for revealing methylation patterns in cancers, testing unique expression level of individual cells, and assessing tumor burden in different cell types, such as stem cells.
+Equipped with advanced technologies, we are committed to providing high-quality scMethyl-Seq services to map single-base resolution DNA methylation profiles.
+In general, our quantitative scMethyl-Seq assays can be broadly used for revealing methylation patterns in cancers, testing unique expression level of individual cells, and assessing tumor burden in different cell types, such as stem cells.

 Fig.6 Schematic overview of scProteomic Analysis.
 (Kennani, 2018)